NixRTR/webui/SYSTEM_PAGE_FINAL.md

 git add webui/SYSTEM_PAGE_FINAL.md

 # Commit
-git commit -m "feat(webui): Redesign System page with Network-style controls
+git commit -m "feat(webui): Redesign System page with shared time range

 - Add historical data API endpoint for CPU/Memory/Load
 - Fetch historical data from database (not real-time accumulation)
-- Add per-chart controls for time range and refresh interval
+- Use SHARED time range across all charts
+- Use INDEPENDENT refresh intervals per chart
 - Use 2-column grid on desktop, 1-column on mobile
 - Implement smart updates (only redraw when data changes)
 - Use useMemo for chart data transformation
 - Default to 30 minutes time range
 - Show current values and data point counts
-- Independent controls for each chart (CPU/Mem/Load/Disk/Temp)
+- Changing time range on any chart updates all charts
 - Disable animations for smooth updates"

 git push